 Why is this relevant?

-Use your MadKudu Customer Fit to assess the quality of leads per channel and adjust spend accordingly
+Use your MadKudu Customer Fit score to assess the quality of leads per channel and adjust spend accordingly

 Assessing Response Quality By Channel